distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 Let's take a look at each configuration.

 ### DIS
-For both configuration, it is important to configure the Configured Network Adapter.
+For both configurations, it is important to configure the Configured Network Adapter.
 Click on the dropbox and select your active Network Adapter.

 ![Plugin DISConnectionConfiguration Screenshot](/Doc/Images/DISConnectionConfiguration.png)

 #### DIS_Receiver
-Even if DIS does not explicity support Subscription, coreDS supports incomming filter.
+Even if DIS does not explicitly support Subscription, coreDS supports incoming filtering.
 First, we must let coreDS knows that we want to receive the EntityStatePDU and the FirePDU.

 ![Plugin DIS_Receiver_PubSub Screenshot](/Doc/Images/DIS_Receiver_PubSub.png)

 Then comes the Mapping configuration.
 Since we are in a receiver, we care about the "Mapping In"

 The first step is to Map a Local Object/Message to a Protocol Object/Message.
 As you see, the Names you defined during the Plugin configuration are listed in the "+" list.
-You can then link the Local Object/Message to a Protocol Object/Message by using the dropbox next to the Object/Message name.
+You can then link the Local Object/Message to a Protocol Object/Message by using the drop down m next to the Object/Message name.

 ![Plugin DISMappingIn_ObjectMapping Screenshot](/Doc/Images/DISMappingIn_ObjectMapping.png)